 It does take a bit of thought as to what you need both in terms of ratios and then equipment choices to achieve them, but it can nearly always be done.
 In my case for example I did invest in a high quality chainset to get the ring combinations I wanted, as for me personally back in 2007 I found many road specific triples to large for me and the ATB chainsets too small for what I wanted and the compact double did not offer low enough ratios either.

 Accessories: The other items used are Van Nicholas alloy bars, stem, clamps and seatpin, that I may upgrade at some stage, like with the transmission upgrade this because I want far more than need to!
 The bar and Rack Bag are Carradice Super C, the bar bag I use on tour only.
 The rear rack is a Blackburn with rear light, I also take a small font light in the bag that I attach for misty climbs or long mountain pass tunnels.
-I had been using the superb Cateye Strada Wireless before I invested in a Garmin Edge 810 GPS that I have been using since 2013 and it's still working in 2020.
-The 810 was their flagship model, currently it's the Garmin 1030, far more popular is the 830 which is cheaper, more compact but with similar functionality.
+I had been using the superb Cateye Strada Wireless before I invested in a Garmin Edge 810 GPS; update to 2023 I now use a Garmin 830 which is cheaper, more compact but with similar functionality.
 Although the overall size of the 830 is smaller than my 810 the actual screen size is similar and I was coping with that OK, so it's this model I would be investing in if updating now.

 We are all different, one rider may swear by a saddle and another can swear because of it, the 'Specialized Toupe 143mm' is the saddle that currently works for me.
 Note I said currently, our bodies change as we get older and as such the choice of saddle may evolve as we do, for example I did love Brooks leather saddles until my mid forties, as you can see the picture at the top taken in 2007 has a 'Brooks Team Pro' fitted, I now prefer a saddle with a channel along the middle, as this helps to stop the numbness that I was starting to get, something that up until my mid forties had not been a issue, to be more specific about the numbness let's just say I am a typical man, there is a certain part of me that I would like to keep in tip top condition for as long as possible and when it started to go numb I decided it was time for a change!